Mixtera: A Data Plane for Foundation Model Training: Evaluation

+When a query is executed in \mixtera, the main steps are querying the \revM{populated ODC (DuckDB), building the \texttt{ChunkerIndex}, and, optionally, writing the first checkpoint.} In~\Cref{fig:execution-time}, we give a time breakdown for varying dataset sizes (10\,\%, 100\,\%, and 250\,\% of The Pile) and number of properties (randomly generated to avoid correlation)\revA{, following~\Cref{subsec:eval-ingestion}.} For the 100\,\% / 1 attribute case, DuckDB takes 32\,s, and preparing the index takes 16\,s due to our C++ implementation.
+Persisting the initial state checkpoint of the query dominates the runtime with 282\,s.
+This is because we have to serialize nested Python dictionaries, which is slow despite engineering optimizations.
+Importantly, after this initial checkpoint, future checkpoints at the server can be stored \emph{within milliseconds}, since we do not have to serialize the index again.
+If no \mixtera{} checkpoints are needed, the serialization can be skipped.

-\mixtera{} executes the query in DuckDB and generates the \texttt{ChunkerIndex} before we can start training.
-On our Pile dataset with 241\,M samples, DuckDB takes 29\,s, and preparing the index takes 18\,s due to our C++ implementation.
-Optionally, we can also persist an initial state checkpoint of the query, which due to serialization of nested Python dictionaries takes 13\,min.
-This is only necessary if checkpointing should be supported.
-Future checkpoints can then be stored in milliseconds.
-While the streaming \textsc{Hf-Iter} data loader can basically start streaming data immediately, the \textsc{Hf-Map} data loader, the default in nanotron, loads and tokenizes the data first, taking 2\,h 51\,min for this dataset.
-However, what needs to be considered is that for streaming data loaders such as \textsc{Hf-Iter} or \textsc{Mosaic}, in many scenarios, users would also need to run more offline preprocessing, e.g., to perform static filtering, or reshuffling the data if we want to mix on a different property. \mixtera{} avoids this offline preprocessing completely, and, besides an optional state checkpoint, starts streaming data in under a minute.
+\textbf{Other systems.} The streaming \textsc{Hf-Iter} data loader can basically start streaming data immediately, the \textsc{Hf-Map} data loader, the default in nanotron, loads and tokenizes the data first, taking 2\,h 51\,min for The Pile 100\,\%.
+However, to use streaming data loaders such as \textsc{Hf-Iter} or \textsc{Mosaic}, in many scenarios, users would also need to run more offline preprocessing, e.g., to perform static filtering, or reshuffling the data if we want to mix on a different property. \mixtera{} avoids this offline preprocessing completely.